Benji918/Personal_finance_portal/readme.md

-# Django Project
+#  Personal Finance

-This is a Django project that allows users to do XYZ.
+This is a personal finance application built using the Django web framework.
+It allows users to track their expenses, create budgets, and see their spending habits over time.

+## Proposed Features

+- Add and categorize expenses
+- Create and track budgets
+- View spending trends and statistics
+- Set financial goals and track progress towards them
+- Secure login and data encryption

 ## Prerequisites